google/llvm-premerge-checks/scripts/phab2github/README.md

 * [ ] Also sync Revisions that do not trigger Harbormaster at the moment and provide feedback as well.
 * [ ] Clean up old branches and PRs.
+* [ ] Move service to the cloud, trigger it with every change on Phabricator.
 * [ ] Add more build machines to buildkite and move beta testers to new infrastructure.
 * [ ] Move all pre-merge tests to new infrastructure.